Azure/acs-engine/docs/contributing-dcos.md

 under the `parts` directory, create a new file called `dcoscustomdataXXX.t` replacing `XXX` by the correct version number.
 Paste the yaml from the previous step inside.

 In the new file, under the `runcmd` section you should find 4 sucessive `curl` calls downloading some `.deb` packages followed by a bash script installing each one of them.
-This is handled by `parts\dcosprovision.sh` in ACS-Engine, so make sure the dependencies didn't change and replace the `curl` and `bash` calls by a link to the script.
+This is handled by `parts\dcos\dcosprovision.sh` in ACS-Engine, so make sure the dependencies didn't change and replace the `curl` and `bash` calls by a link to the script.

 For example, in DC/OS 1.9:
 ```yaml